Raby

 Raby Castle, Park and Gardens are delighted to collaborate with Neptune a British home and lifestyle brand, known for timeless style, thoughtful design, and enduring craftsmanship.
 This summer, Neptune’s outdoor living and gardens collection will be showcased in the iconic Conservatory situated in the stunning 18th century walled gardens with views of the historic Raby Castle.

 Neptune makes garden furniture with timeless design, sustainably sourced materials and longevity at the forefront.
-The collection spans relaxed sun loungers and sofas, bistro sets and dining furniture.
+The collection spans from sofas, bistro sets and dining furniture.

 This well equipped and versatile outdoor living space encourages us to make the most of our gardens all year round.
 Using traditional, hardy materials like solid teak, steel and all-weather wicker creating a spectrum of styles to suit all landscapes.
 Choose from smart dining furniture and relaxed sets for lounging, as well as parasols, lighting and outdoor cushions to complete the space.